Why Traditional Models Missed the August 2024 VIX Spike (And What Caught It)

 The fragility determined the magnitude.

-No “Black Box” AI: Our rules are deterministic.
-We don’t use Machine Learning to guess the future; we use logic to identify current fragility.
+No “Black Box” AI: Rules are deterministic.
+No Machine Learning to guess the future; logic was used to identify fragility.

-Hard Data Only: We use government-sourced environmental data (NOAA/NASA) combined with standard market filters.
+Hard Data Only: Government-sourced environmental data (NOAA/NASA) combined with standard market filters.

-Locked Signals: All our historical alerts are cryptographically time-stamped.
-We cannot retroactively change a classification to fit a chart.
+Locked Signals: All historical alerts are cryptographically time-stamped.
+No one can retroactively change a classification to fit a chart.

-Strict Validation: Our 12-year backtest uses “point-in-time” data, meaning the model only sees information available at that exact moment in history.
+Strict Validation: The 12-year backtest used “point-in-time” data, meaning the model only saw information available at that exact moment in history.
 No look-ahead bias.

 The Practical Difference